-What You Need To Know About Buying a Used Porsche Boxster
+What You Must Know Before Buying a Used Porsche Boxster

-The first-generation Porsche Boxster is heading for being 20 years old.
+Emerging from a combination of “Boxer” engine and “Roadster,” the first-generation Porsche Boxster is heading for being 20 years old.
 However, the Boxster platform exists right up to the current production 718.
-As a result, there’s extensive knowledge available of common mechanical problems with these cars and therefore, it’s possible to sort the good used Boxster from the bad.
+As a result, there’s extensive knowledge available of common mechanical problems with these cars.
 The good news is the Boxster is generally reliable and has aged gracefully.

 The number of owners doesn’t necessarily matter with a Porsche – the work and records performed do.
 Many owners are enthusiasts and will keep all the invoices from services or repairs.